raymondworkshop/raymondworkshop.github.io/_posts/learning/2022-05-26-master-your-emotional-intelligence.md

     + a happy person isn't someone who's happy all the time
         - he effortlessly interprets events in such a way that **they don't lose their innate peace**

+#### Permission to feel
+* Feel Emotions
+    - **How are you feeling?**
+        + Give ourselves and others permission to feel
+        + **Accept and acknowledge that there's no shame in expressing our emotions**

+    - **open minds and good intentions**
+        + **his sincere interest in me** and **how I felt and his obvious desire to help me**
+        + **I'm here for you**. **I want to understand you and help you**.
+I'm not judging.

+    - **emotions determine what you care about** in the moment
+        + **Identify, express, and harness feelings** can help us **create positive, satisfying lives**
+        +  **the ability to monitor one's own and others' feelings and emotions**, to discriminate among them and **to use this information to guide** one's thinking and actions

+* Recognize Emotion
+    - **Just sense it**. **Feel it**.
+        + **take a slow, deep breath**
+            - turn off your analytic mind for a moment
+            - **get a clear - visceral - sense of your underlying emotional state**

+        + **What is your emotional state** at this exact moment?
+        + **check for physical clues**?
+Am I energized or depleted?
+        + energy + pleasantness

+    - **notice a change** in one's own **thoughts, energy, or body** or in someone else's **facial expression, body language, or voice**

+    - basic emotions
+        + happiness
+        + sadness
+            - **disappointment** <- unmet expectations
+        + anger
+            - <- unfairness

+        + fear
+            - **fear** is the sense of a danger that lies just ahead
+            - **anxiety** is worry about future uncertainty and our inability to control what will happen to us

+            - **pressure** is the force from the outside that tells us something important, and will depend on how we perform
+            - **stress** is what we feel when facing too many demands and fear we may not be up to it

+        + surprise - an unexpected event
+        + disgust  - a strong feeling of disapproval and dislike

+* Understand Emotion
+    - understand those feelings and **know their source**
+        + **what experiences actually caused** those feelings, then **see how they influence our thoughts and decisions**

+    - try to understand our own feelings
+        + **what just happened**?
+            - **Tell me something: what's going on**?
+            - **what was I doing before** I started feeling this way?
+        **who were you with**?
+            - "**what's happening** at X that makes you hate it so much?"

+        + **How are you feeling**?

+        + **why do you feel that way**?
+            - What is the underlying reason for this feeling?
+            - search for **the underlying theme or possible cause** that fuels the emotion
+            -  **what memories do I have** about this situation or place?

+        + **what do you need right now**? **what can I do to support you**?

+* Label Emotion
+    - labeling emotions **accurately increases self-awareness** and **helps us to communicate emotions effectively**, reducing misunderstanding in social interactons

+    - patterns
+        + shame, guilt, and embarrassment
+            - **shame** is from the outside  - from **our perception that other people believe** we broke a moral or ethical rule or some shared convention
+            - **guilt** is we make of ourselves when **we feel remorse or responsibility for something we did**, usually something that feels wrong
+            - **embarrassment** is when we've **been caught violating some social norm**, such as how to dress for an occasion, or how to behave in a certain situation

+        + Jealousy and envy
+            - **jealousy** is a form of fear of losing someone important to you, especially to someone else  like romantic couple or children  or classmates
+                + **feel threatened and fear the loss** of their relationship

+            - **envy** has to do with wanting **something that someone else has**

+        + Joy and contentment
+            - **joy feels energetic**; joy is caused by a sense of **getting what one wants**
+            - **contentment feels calm**; contentment is caused by **a sense of completeness** (not wanting or needing anything)

+        + Stress and pressure
+            - **Stress** is a response to **too many demands** and not enough resources to meet them
+            - **pressure** is a situation where you perceive something is **dependent on the ourcome of your performance** like performing in front of a group or acing an interview

+    - Yellow - high-energy, high-pleasantness feelings
+        + happy
+        + joy
+        + surprise
+        + excitement

+    - Red - high-energy, unpleasant
+        + anger
+        + fear
+        + anxiety
+            - an uncomfortable feeling of nervousness or worry about something that is happening or might happen in the future

+    - Blue - low-energy, low-pleasantness
+        + sad

+    - Green - low-energy, high-pleasantness
+        + feel calm or content

+* Express Emotion
+    - **know how and when to display our emotions**, depending on the setting, the people we're with, and the context

+* Regulate Emotion
+    - **monitor, temper, and modify emotional reactions** in helpful ways to reach personal and professional goals
+    - **use this skills/strategies to manage their own emotions and help others** with theirs
+    - TODO

+#### The Self-Awareness Onion
+* understanding your emotions
+    - identify blind spots in ourselves and then expressing the affected emotions appropriately
+    - fear -> angry, upset, worried, uninspired, sad
+    - love

+* ask **why we feel certain emotions**
+    - **the root cause** of the emotions that overwhelm us.
+    Once we understand that root cause, we can ideally do something to change it
+    -  why do you feel uninspired?  why do you feel worried?
+    you failed to achieve some goal?  what you consider success or failure?
+    - **引起我情緒的那些念頭都是真的嗎**？
+    - 當下，**我的生命中，什麼才是真的**？
+        + 我提醒自己，只有我能对自己的情绪负责，从真实发生的事情中进入当下

+* your **underlying values**
+    - if you want to change how you see your problems, you have to **change what you value** and **how you measure failure/success**

+    - **values-based questions** and **the metric** to assess progress toward that value
+        + why do you feel such a need to be rich in the first place?
+        + how am I choosing to measure myself?
+By what standard am I judging myself and everyone around me?
+Why do you consider this to be success/failure?

+    - define **good, healthy values**
+        + **reality-based, socially constructive, immediate and controllable**
+        + can be achieved internally, immediate and controllable and engage you with the world
+        + honesty (you have complete control over, reflects reality, and it benefits others), self-respect, curiosity, humility, creativity
+        + bad values are generally reliant on **exernal events**, **outside of your control**, socially destructive or magic to achieve
+            - manipulation or violence, being liked by everybody,feeling good all the time, not being liked by everybody

+    - **当我们面对内心的恐惧时， 抛开“应该”**
+    然后我们就会发现“烦”随之消散，结果比我们规划的还要好

+* **Values are about prioritization**
+    -  **you values determine the nature of your problems**, the nature of your problems determines the quality of your lives
+    - **the question is your priorities**, and that therefore **influence your decision-making**

+* reference
+    - ch4 - The Value of Suffering

 #### Intuition
 * mindfulness